Web-eWorks/ecs-c/README.md

 # License

-This project is licensed under the MIT License, copyright Web eWorks, LTD. All inquiries should be directed to [<info@web-eworks.com>](mailto:info@web-eworks.com).
+This project is licensed under the MIT License, Copyright © 2018, Web eWorks, LTD.
+All inquiries should be directed to [<info@web-eworks.com>](mailto:info@web-eworks.com).